top of page

 Innsbruck 1976.
 Axamer Lizum

-The Games had been awarded to the city of Denver but the city withdrew on 15 November 1972 following a referendum that rejected the building of Olympic facilities for ecological reasons.
+During the 70th IOC Session in Amsterdam in 1970, the 12th Olympic Winter Games were initially awarded to Denver, which had beaten competition from Sion, Tampere, and Vancouver.
+However, on November 15, 1972, the city was forced to withdraw following a referendum that rejected the building of Olympic facilities for ecological reasons.
 Innsbruck offered to step in.
-It was accepted by the IOC as the host city of these Games on 4 February 1973.
+The IOC accepted the capital of the Alps as the host city of these Games on 4 February 1973.
 The Austrian city had previously hosted the Winter Games 12 years earlier.
+Mayor Dr. Lugger became the only mayor in the world ever to have organized the Olympic Games twice in his town.

 The most memorable image of the Games was local hero Franz Klammer flying wildly down the Downhill course, barely in control, on his way to a gold medal.
 In Innsbruck 1976 he starred one of the Best Moments of Alpine Skiing in the Winter Games.